Waveform Viewer

 A waveform is a visual representation of an audio signal showing amplitude (volume) over time.
 The height represents loudness - taller peaks mean louder sounds, shorter sections mean quieter sounds.
 It helps you see the structure of your audio at a glance.

-How do I use the viewer?
+How do I use A-B loop?

-Can I zoom the waveform?
+Can I export the waveform?

 Is my audio file safe?